sttz/install-unity/Readme.md

                         default packages
   --all-packages        install all packages instead of only the default ones
-                        when no packages are selected -k, --keep            don't remove installer files after installation (implied when using --install) -u, --update          force updating of cached version information
+                        when no packages are selected --package-store PACKAGE_STORE
+                        location where the downloaded packages are stored (temporarily, if not --download or --keep) -k, --keep            don't remove installer files after installation (implied when using --install) -u, --update          force updating of cached version information